it-innovation/sam/doc/tutorial.rst

 We can state our goal more explicitly by saying that `otherClients` must not get access to any reference that `clientA` may store in `myTask`::

-  denyAccess('otherClients', ?Value) :- field('clientA', 'myTask', ?Value).
+  denyAccess("otherClients", ?Value) :- field("clientA", "myTask", ?Value).

 This means that if there is some way that `clientA` could create a new task, aggregated under `otherTask`, and store it in `myTask` then we would still detect the problem.